 The city should provide the current target allocation and long-term expected real rate of return here.
-This information, in a chart format, can found in the Eye on GASB section of the website, in the "For Your Financial Reporting" resources.
+This information, in a chart format, can found in the GASB Compliance section of the website, in the "For Your Financial Reporting" resources.